vdbalbom/gameafraidofsquares/README.md

 # gameafraidofsquares
-Game - Afraid od Squares
+Game - Afraid of Squares